2020 Edo State gubernatorial election

-The 2020 Edo State gubernatorial election occurred on 19 September 2020.
+The 2020 Edo State gubernatorial election was held on 19 September 2020.
 Incumbent PDP Governor Godwin Obaseki won re-election for a second term, defeating APC Osagie Ize-Iyamu and several minor party candidates.
 Obaseki received 57.3% of the vote.

 Godwin Obaseki emerged unopposed in the PDP gubernatorial primary after all the aspirants stepped down.
 He picked Philip Shaibu as his running mate.

 Osagie Ize-Iyamu was the APC candidate with Audi Ganiyu as his running mate.
 Mabel Oboh was the ADC candidate.
 Iboi Lucky Emmanuel stood in for ADP in the polls, while Osifo Uhun-Ekpenma Isaiah represented LP.
 Fourteen candidates contested in the election, 12 were male, while 2 were female.
 Two of the deputy governorship candidates were female.

 Electoral system

-The Governor of Edo State is elected using the plurality voting system.
+The governor of Edo State is elected using the plurality voting system.

 Primary election

 PDP primary

 The PDP primary election was held on 25 June 2020.
 Godwin Obaseki, the incumbent governor emerged unopposed after all the aspirants stepped down for him.